CO desorption from interstellar icy grains induced by IR excitation of superhydrogenated PAHs: Discussion

 \subsection{Excitation of the PHP mode}

 Compared to excitation of the CO stretching mode, our results show that vibrational excitation of PHP molecules deposited beneath or embedded within the CO ice leads to significant CO desorption at wavelengths where CO itself is transparent.
 The desorption yields in Table \ref{tab:results} reveal that the resulting desorption is about an order of magnitude more efficient for the layered than for the mixed ice.
 For the layered ice, $86\%$ of the available CO molecules desorb, while for the mixed ice only $24\%$ desorb, with much of the remaining CO likely trapped within the PHP film.
 The gradual diffusion of these trapped CO molecules out from the PHP could contribute to the slower desorption process observed for the mixed ice.
 Given the efficiency of the CO desorption for the layered ice with about 18 layers of CO, our results indicate that for a CO molecule to desorb, it does not need to be in direct contact with an excited PHP molecule.
 Rather, energy transfer must occur through the CO film to the vacuum interface, from where surface-bound CO molecules can desorb.
 It is noteworthy that this occurs despite the direct CO excitation not causing significant desorption.
 Collective effects due to PHP molecules being in contact with each other could also be responsible for the increased desorption efficiency in the case of the layered ice.
 As discussed in Appendix \ref{App:PhotonDensity}, we estimate that up to a third of the PHP molecules could be excited in each FEL micropulse, making it more likely for neighbouring PHP molecules to be excited simultaneously.
 Such effects would be much less likely in the mixed ice, where PHP molecules are dispersed.
 It should be noted that the desorption yields reported in Table \ref{tab:results} are, in general, applicable only to the specific ice systems and thicknesses probed in these experiments.
+For example, a thicker PHP film would absorb more energy from the FEL, which could lead to a higher CO desorption rate, while a thicker CO film could either promote or hinder desorption, depending on the underlying desorption mechanism.
 Further investigations are required to probe the dependence of the desorption efficiency on parameters such as layer thickness, concentration, and irradiation energies.
 We note that, under interstellar conditions, other processes such as UV excitation and the continuous replenishing of the ice from the gas phase will also occur simultaneously.
 Nevertheless, we consider that our reported desorption yields provide a reasonable order of magnitude estimate for desorption from CO-PHP systems.

 The CO desorption efficiencies for the two CO-PHP systems studied can be compared to those we reported previously for the CO on ASW system \citep{Slumstrup2025}.
 For this layered ice, between $1.7\times 10^{-4}$ and $10.5\times 10^{-4}$ CO molecules desorbed per photon absorbed by the underlying ASW, with the yield increasing with photon energy.
 While the CO desorption efficiency for the mixed CO:PHP ice of $0.3\times 10^{-4}$ CO molecules per absorbed photon is an order of magnitude lower, the efficiency for the CO/PHP layered ice of $3.1\times 10^{-4}$ CO molecules per absorbed photon is within the range of that obtained with ASW.
 The similarity in CO desorption efficiency for the two layered systems suggests that similar underlying mechanisms might contribute to the energy transfer to the CO ice, leading to CO desorption, despite the very different underlying molecules.
 Further investigations are required to fully determine the nature of these mechanisms.